Insights

 The best way to learn your material is by consistently and purposefully rehearsing your speech.
 That’s why it’s essential to rehearse your speech every day in some capacity.

-Focusing deeply on that one section for a whole rehearsal will make what was once a tricky part of your speech one of the most successful moments of your speech.
-Then, you can find a new tricky five-minute chunk to hone in on for your next rehearsal.
+The magic of consistent, focused rehearsal is this: you will be able to turn what was once a tricky part of your speech into one of the most successful moments of your speech.

 Live Through Your Speech